-Ivan Karic and Vacant, Fish and Wildlife Technician III (10 May-31 July)
+Ivan Karic and Stacie Mallette, Fish and Wildlife Technician III (10 May-31 July)

-Duties: Primary responsibilities of these positions when the sport fishery is open include interviewing and counting sport anglers and boats while adhering to strict sampling schedule, sampling harvested Chinook salmon for ASL and CWT information, recording data accurately, entering data into a computerized database in a timely manner, and answering questions from the public on a variety of subjects such as sport fishing regulations and local fishery issues.
+Duties: Primary responsibilities of these positions when the sport fishery is open include interviewing and counting sport anglers and boats while adhering to a strict sampling schedule, sampling harvested Chinook salmon for ASL, tissue, and CWT information, and recording data accurately, entering data into a computerized database in a timely manner, and answering questions from the public on a variety of subjects such as sport fishing regulations and local fishery issues.
 Fishery violations observed during the course of normal duties will be documented and forwarded to the project leader and other enforcement agencies as needed.

-Inriver Gillnetting Crew
+Inriver Netting Crew

-Kirsten Duran, Johnna Elkins, and Vacant, Fish and Wildlife Technician II (10 May-20 August)
+Johnna Elkins, Wilson Malone, and Cody Watkins, Fish and Wildlife Technician II (10 May-20 August)

-Duties: Capturing and sampling salmon in gillnets while adhering to strict sampling schedules and protocols.
+Duties: Capturing and sampling salmon in nets while adhering to strict sampling schedules and protocols.
 Further duties are preventative maintenance and repair of assigned equipment.